|The Irony Of Experience|

 These values conflict all the time.
 There are no easy answers.

-So, invariably, our sense of perfection and progress is limited.
-It is circumscribed by what material available at this moment of time.
-We know that there will be a period of time in which our notions of perfection and progress will be superfluous.
+So our sense of perfection and progress is limited.
+It is circumscribed by what material is available at this moment of time.
+We know that there will be a period in which our notions of perfection and progress will be superfluous.

 This is the weight of the material world.
 This is the essential contradiction or paradox at the bottom of it.

 Whereas moral perfection and progress are infinite since we know that so little perfection and progress has occurred in this area.
-We are still chasing after the perfection and progress of the moral spirit that are thousands of years old with small progress and so conscious that the development into the future will be infinite.
-We simply can't conceive of a period of time when this question will end.
+We are still chasing after the perfection and progress of the moral spirit that is thousands of years old with small progress and so conscious that we simply can't conceive of a period of time when this question will end.